-The Lady of the Rivers: A Novel (The Plantagenet and Tudor Novels) by Philippa Gregory
+The Lady of the Rivers (The Plantagenet and Tudor Novels, Book #1) by Philippa Gregory

 #1 New York Times bestselling author and “queen of royal fiction” (USA TODAY) Philippa Gregory brings to life the story of Jacquetta, Duchess of Bedford, a woman of passion and of legend who navigated a treacherous path through the battle lines in the War of the Roses to bring her family unimaginable power.